mh-cbon/gump/README.md

 Gump can detect, parse and execute `pre/post` version scripts.

+The file is written to be compatible for both `linux` and `windows`.

 They are numerous hooks executed in this order :

 - __prebump__ : Runs in first for any type of update, it does not receive `!newversion!` tag.